 Planning Authority:

-The responsible entity that coordinates and integrates transmission facility and service plans, resource plans, and protection systems.
+The responsible entity that coordinates and integrates transmission Facilities and service plans, resource plans, and Protection Systems.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to capitalize the terms “Facilities” and “Protection Systems” because these terms are defined in the Glossary, and their usage in this definition narrative is intended to have the meaning of the defined terms.